IllegalLeft/pcboy/pcboydocs.md

 ## Input

 In the second last page, 254 ($FE00-$FEFF), there is a buffer with the last input text in ascii format.
+When the input command is used, the input text is converted into byte format and stored in this page in memory in order.
+Next, the input interrupt is executed if interrupts are enabled, jumping back to the appropriate address (see Interrupts for more information).
 Special characters are currently not supported but most typical ASCII alphanumeric characters are fine.
+Extended characters should not be inputted.

 ---

 ## Display

+The screen is 40x20 characters and 256 colours.
+The video memory (VRAM) begins at $A000, consisting of 3 bytes per screen character.
+The first byte is the character itself, using codepage 437 and then the next two bytes are the fore and background colours respectively.
+This means the screen memory takes up 2400 bytes of memory.

+    Byte 0        Byte 1        Byte 2
+    Character     Fore-Color    Back-Color    ...

 ---

 ## Sound

+TBD

 ---